01-edu/public/subjects/semiBrute/README.md

 ### Instructions

-Create a function `semiBrute` that takes one argument, a target, and returns string which hash `sha256` starts with the target.
-The target is an hexadecimal number on two characters.
+Create a function `semiBrute` which takes one argument, a target, and returns string which hash `sha256` starts with the target.
+The target is an hexadecimal number with two characters.

 ### Example